Yasuzō Nojima

 Yasuzō Nojima (野島 康三, Nojima Yasuzō) was a Japanese photographer.
 He is particularly well known for his unidealized nudes of "ordinary" Japanese women executed in both pictorialist and modernist styles.

+Early life

 Nojima began studying at Keio University in 1906, and began taking photographs two years later.

+Photographic career

 From 1915 to 1920 he ran a gallery, the Misaka Photo Shop, where he had his first solo exhibition in 1920.
 Around that same time he opened the Kabutoya Gado gallery, which was connected to the shirakaba-ha literary movement.
 Nojima later operated several other studios, such as the Nonomiya Photography Studio, and Nojima Tei, which was a salon based in his house.

 He became a member of the Japan Photographic Society in 1928.

 In 1984 Nojima was posthumously inducted into the International Photography Hall of Fame and Museum.